 Are there other ways you are able to reach out to academics?

 We’ve launched a NIBR Global Scholars Program this year.
 The program will fund a selection of academic investigators USD 1 million each for three years.
 Each investigator will be paired with a NIBR researcher to explore a particular project or topic.
 We’re really excited to see what’s out there and try to activate it.

 We’re working on building a reputation for building relationships.
 Having a face to the office is very important.
 If we build a good network, and we’re responsive, our contacts will call us when they have something interesting.
 They’ll share that new idea that we haven’t thought of yet.
 That’s the whole idea.

-For example, I recently went to a research institute in Australia to do a roadshow.
+For example, last year I went to a research institute in Australia to do a roadshow.
 Later on, my contact there wrote to me because they had an interesting technology.
 Was I interested?
 They were so happy to have someone on our end to contact.
 I was able to go into our network at NIBR and see if there was an interest.
 We have to build that culture here, too, to be curious about what’s out there.

 Main image: Photo credit, Fidelis Onwubueke.